speakeasy-api/helm-charts/charts/speakeasy-k8s/README.md

    kubectl get svc -n <NAMESPACE> postgres-postgresql -o "go-template={{range .status.loadBalancer.ingress}}{{or .ip .hostname}}{{end}}"
    ```
 Otherwise, simply get the appropriate IP from your externally managed Postgres. <br /><br />
-In your overlay, modify `POSTGRES_DSN` value to use the IP obtained in the above instructions.
+In your overlay, modify `POSTGRES_DSN` value to use the IP obtained in the above instructions, and continue to follow the below instructions
+for your ingress controller type.

 #### ingress-nginx

-If enabling ingress and `cert-manager`, there are strict requirements regarding the ordering of resources.
+If enabling `cert-manager`, there are strict requirements regarding the ordering of resources.
 See
 [Resource Ordering Constraints](#resource-ordering-constraints) for an explanation.
-As a result, please ensure
-`ingress-nginx.enabled` is set to `false`, and execute the following steps:
+As a result, please execute the following steps:
 1. First, install `ingress-nginx`:
    ```
    helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx